Edward Steichen: Later life

 On December 6, 1963, Steichen was presented with the Presidential Medal of Freedom by U.S. President Lyndon B. Johnson.

 Though then 88 years old and unable to attend in person, in 1967 Steichen, as a still-active member of the copyright committee of the American Society of Magazine Photographers, wrote a submission to the U.S. Senate hearings to support copyright law revisions, requesting that "this young giant among the visual arts be given equal rights by having its peculiar problems taken into account."

-In 1968 the Edward Steichen Archive was established in MoMA's Department of Photography.
-The Museum's then-Director René d’Harnoncourt declared that its function was to "amplify and clarify the meaning of Steichen’s contribution to the art of photography, and to modern art generally.”
+In 1968, the Edward Steichen Archive was established in MoMA's Department of Photography.
+The Museum's then-Director René d'Harnoncourt declared that its function was to "amplify and clarify the meaning of Steichen's contribution to the art of photography, and to modern art generally."
 Creator of the Archive was Grace M. Mayer, who in 1959 started her career as an assistant to the director, Steichen, and who became Curator of Photography in 1962, retiring in 1968.
 Mayer returned after her retirement to serve in a voluntary capacity as Curator of the Edward Steichen Archive until the mid-1980s to source materials by, about, and related to Steichen.
 Her detailed card catalogs are housed in the Museum's Grace M. Mayer Papers.

 Steichen's 90th birthday was marked with a dinner gathering of photographers, editors, writers, and museum professionals at the Plaza Hotel in 1969.
 The event was hosted by MoMA trustee Henry Allen Moe, and U.S. Camera magazine publisher Tom Maloney.

-In 1970, an evening show was presented in Arles during The Rencontres d'Arles festival: "Edward Steichen, photographe" by Martin Boschet.
+In 1970, an evening show was presented in Arles during The Rencontres d'Arles festival: Edward Steichen, photographe by Martin Boschet.

 Steichen bought a farm that he called Umpawaug in 1928, just outside West Redding, Connecticut.
 He lived there until his death on March 25, 1973, two days before his 94th birthday.
 After his death, Steichen's farm was made into a park, known as Topstone Park.
 As of 2018, Topstone Park was open seasonally.

-In 1974 Steichen was posthumously inducted into the International Photography Hall of Fame and Museum.